-- (1) Affirmative action measures including reservation or any positive measures designed to protect or advance persons or categories of persons disadvantaged by any of the protected characteristics shall not constitute discrimination under this Bill. - (2) Burden of Proof: If the Complainant makes out a prima facie case of discrimination, the burden of proof would be on the Respondent to prove that the discrimination did not take place as alleged or that the conduct is not based on one or more grounds; - (3) In determining whether any act or omission constitutes discrimination, the following factors shall be considered irrelevant- - a.
-The motive of the person engaging in conduct that constitutes direct discrimination; or - b.
+- a.
+Affirmative action measures including reservation or any positive measures designed to protect or advance persons or categories of persons disadvantaged by any of the protected characteristics shall not constitute discrimination under this Bill. - b.
+Burden of Proof: If the Complainant makes out a prima facie case of discrimination, the burden of proof would be on the Respondent to prove that the discrimination did not take place as alleged or that the conduct is not based on one or more grounds; - c.
+In determining whether any act or omission constitutes discrimination, the following factors shall be considered irrelevant - a.
+The motive of the person engaging in conduct that constitutes direct, indirect, multiple or intersectional discrimination, or discrimination by association; - b.
 Whether a person is aware that the conduct in question amounts to direct discrimination or adversely affected the other party; or - c.
 The consent of a person or group to allow themselves to be subjected to any conduct that constitutes discrimination.